LinguaPhylo/linguaPhylo.github.io/advanced.md

 permalink: /advanced/
 ---

-### Relative paths
+### Relative path in file="..."

-The LPhy studio will set the working directory (also property `user.dir`) to the parent directory which the script sits inside.
+The LPhy studio will set the working directory (also known as the property `user.dir`) to the parent directory where the script is located.

-This should cooperate with any relative paths inside the LPhy script, such as `readNexus(file="data/RSV2.nex", ...);`,
+This will cooperate with any relative paths inside the LPhy script, such as `readNexus(file="data/RSV2.nex", ...);`, which is intended to conceal personal information in the path names.
-It is comparatively easy to organise all the LPhy scripts in a folder (e.g. tutorials/) and their required alignments (e.g. RSV2.nex) in the subfolder `data` under the folder.
+It is relatively easy to organise all the LPhy scripts in a folder (e.g. tutorials/) and their required alignments (e.g. RSV2.nex) in the subfolder `data` under that folder.
+This also make it convenient for batch processing purposes.

+However, when using the LPhy Studio console, it is more likely to encounter issues with accurate file referencing.
-We recommend you to use absolute path if you can.
+So, we recommend you to use the absolute path if you can.
+It provides a more reliable way to reference files and avoids any confusion caused by changing working directories.

 ### Using LPhy extensions